TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 6/Ephesians 6.3.md

 ---

-that it may be well with thee, and thou mayest live long on the earth.
+"that it may be well with you, and you may live long on the earth."